 History

-In The Principles of Psychology, William James described how habit formation automates behavior, freeing conscious attention.
-This prefigures automaticity theory in cognitive psychology.
+- 1890 — William James on habit.
+In The Principles of Psychology, William James described how habit formation automates behavior, freeing conscious attention — prefiguring automaticity theory in cognitive psychology.

-John Anderson’s Adaptive Control of Thought model provided the formal cognitive architecture underlying skill acquisition and automaticity: declarative ? procedural via practice.
+- 1983 — Anderson’s ACT framework.
+John Anderson’s Adaptive Control of Thought model provided the formal cognitive architecture: declarative knowledge becomes procedural through practice.

-Barry McLaughlin applied automaticity and restructuring concepts to SLA, arguing that L2 development involves a shift from controlled to automatic processing through practice.
+- 1989 — McLaughlin’s automaticity model for SLA.
+Barry McLaughlin applied automaticity and restructuring concepts to SLA, arguing L2 development involves a shift from controlled to automatic processing.

-1997 — DeKeyser applies Skill Acquisition Theory to SLA.
+- 1997 — DeKeyser applies Skill Acquisition Theory to SLA.
+Robert DeKeyser published key papers formalizing the application of Anderson’s framework to adult SLA morphosyntax.

 Common Misconceptions